Expert’s Guide to Deploy a Micronaut Microservices Application to Oracle Cloud Infrastructure Container Engine for Kubernetes

 The command should complete by printing "Login Succeeded".
 (It may take some time before your authentication token activates.)

 3.3.
-Create and Publish a Container Image of the Native Users Microservice #
+Create a Container Image of the Native users Microservice

 To create a container image of the native users microservice named "users", run the following command from the users/ directory:

-Note: If you encounter problems creating a container image, run the following command from the users/target/ directory:
+Note: If you are having issues building a container image, try the following command from the users/target/ directory:

-Note: Ensure that you construct a container image for the correct CPU architecture.
-For example, if you are using AArch64, modify the
+Note: Ensure that you construct container images for the correct CPU architecture.
+For instance, if you are using AArch64, modify the

 DOCKER_DEFAULT_PLATFORM